Are your parents weighing the decision to stay in their own home?

 If you or a loved one are forgoing senior living and opting instead for aging in place, keep these financial factors in mind when planning your renovation.
 Always consult an expert, such as a Certified Aging-In-Place Specialist (CAPS), before making a decision.

-Perhaps our Stay or Go Guide could help?
-It’s packed with information that helps you weigh up your options, and see whether a vibrant senior living community may be just right for you.
+Perhaps our Family Decision Guide could help?
+It’s packed with information and tools to help you weigh up your options, and see whether a vibrant senior living community may be just right for you.
 Download it to ensure you make the decision that best suits your needs.